-The Everest Base Camp Trek begins in Lukla (2800m) after a short flight from Kathmandu to the Tenzing-Hilary Airport.
-You will begin trekking through the village of Chhaurikhara passing by colorful mani walls, stupas and prayer wheels along the way, and arriving in Phakding.
-You will soon arrive in the bustling and beautiful Namche Bazaar, which is the perfect place to acclimatize and rest.
+Everest trek begins in Lukla (2800m) after a short trans-Himalayan flight from Kathmandu to the Tenzing-Hilary Airport.
+You will begin trekking through the village of Chhaurikhara passing colorful mani walls, stupas and prayer wheels along the way, and reach Phakding.
+Negotiating several uphill section, you will soon arrive in the bustling and beautiful Namche Bazaar, which is the perfect place to acclimatize and rest.
 During your acclimatization day, you can visit the neighboring village of Shyangboche and Everest View Hotel, the highest situated hotel in the world.
-The next day, you will arrive at Tengboche (3870m) and pass through the villages of Kenjuma and Sansa.
-You will then trek to Lobuche (4930m) and Gorak Shep (5160m) to make your final ascent to Everest Base Camp where the world's highest, the Tenzing-Hillary Everest Marathon starts and have the opportunity to summit Kala Patthar for an incredible sunrise view of Mount Everest.
-After reaching Gorak Shep, you will begin your descent back to the Lukla.

 A Himalayan Joy Adventure representative will greet you at the Tribhuwan International Airport upon your arrival and provide transportation to your hotel.
 After checking into your room and refreshing, our HJA representative will describe the details regarding your trek.
 Then, you can visit the tourist hub in Thamel.
 There are many places to shop for trekking gear and souvenirs.
 In the evening, Himalayan Joy Adventure will host a welcome dinner at the typical Nepali restaurant with a Nepali cultural dance.
 After dinner, you will be dropped off at your hotel.
 Overnight in hotel.